myTax – The ATO’s free online tax return lodgement solution for individuals.

 For myTax tax return lodgements, the myGov registration must be activated (or already be active), and the ATO linked as a “service” enabling you to transact with the Tax Office.

-2014 and 2015 returns can also be lodged online using myTax.
-Years before 2014 will require a paper return, or lodgement via a tax agent.
-See more info here.
+2014 and 2015 returns may also be lodged online using myTax depending on eligibility.
+Years before 2014 require a paper return, or lodgement via a tax agent.

 Paper Tax returns

-The “penalty” for using a paper lodgment is the extended assessment timeframe, stated to be 50 days, rather than the 2 weeks turnaround offered by electronic lodgment.
+The “penalty” for using a paper lodgment is the longer processing timeframe, stated by the Tax Office to be 50 days, rather than the standard 2 weeks turnaround (often quicker in practice) offered by electronic lodgment via myTax.
+If you need to lodge a paper tax return, the Tax Office has guidance here.